dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 **The second part of the address** is a **256-bit hash** (`SHA-256`) of its **initial code** and **initial state**.
 This means that if two smart contracts have the exact same code after compilation and the exact same values at the moment of deployment, they will have the same address.

-> Which makes perfect sense if you think about it—there’s absolutely no reason to have two copies of a smart contract doing *exactly the same thing*.
+> Which makes perfect sense if you think about it—there’s absolutely no reason to have two copies of a smart contract doing *exactly the same thing* with *exactly the same initial state*.

 The two parts we discussed above are written one after the other, separated by a `:`, forming the **raw smart contract address**.
 For example, like this: